tollmanz/debug-bar-cron/readme.txt

 == Changelog ==

 = Trunk =

-* Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin
+* Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin.
+* Fix PHP notice in the rare situation that no cron schedules would be defined as reported by [danielbachhuber](https://github.com/danielbachhuber).
+* Updated Core cron events list for WP 4.0 - props [Jrf](http://profiles.wordpress.org/jrf).
+* Add counts for Core/Custom events to top of page - props [Jrf](http://profiles.wordpress.org/jrf).

 = 0.1.3 =